FIZON

 2. Original Refurbished Screens

-• Source: Typically from damaged devices with functioning displays
+• Source: damaged devices with functioning displays

 Refurbishment Quality Characteristics Typical Price Point

-Basic refurbished Original panel with new glass, minimal testing 70-75% of new price
+Basic refurbished Original panel with new glass, minimal testing 70–75%

-Premium refurbished Original panel with OCA bonding, extensive testing 75-85% of new price
+Premium refurbished Original panel with OCA bonding, extensive testing 75–85%

-Ultra-premium refurbished Original panel, premium glass, full calibration testing 80-90% of new price
+Ultra-premium refurbished Original panel, premium glass, full calibration testing 80–90%

 3. Original Pulled Screens